 In this article, we’ll talk about some of the common myths and misconceptions that are lying by in that (seemingly innocent) little cannabis oil cartridge of yours.
 While it’s certainly a revelation to be able to sit at a bus stop or in a crowded restaurant and take a discreet hit of high-potency weed oil, it’s probably worthwhile to learn a little bit about what you’re actually inhaling, rather than maintaining the assumption that what you’re doing is totally harmless.

 As it turns out, it’s not actually the process of vaporizing oil and inhaling the subsequent steam that’s potentially dangerous.
-Rather, the dangerous part of vaping comes from what you’re actually inhaling.
+Rather, the dangerous part of vaping seems to come from what you’re actually inhaling.

-The only problem with this, of course, is thinning agents are nasty, potentially toxic stuff.
-Polyethylene and propylene glycol, for example, (which has traditionally been the “agent of choice” for thinning out straight cannabis oil) is known to break down into carcinogenic polymers (such as ethylene oxide) when heated to certain temperatures.
+The only problem with this is the fact that thinning agents are nasty, potentially toxic stuff.
+Polyethylene and propylene glycol, for example, (which has traditionally been the “agent of choice” for thinning out straight cannabis oil), is known to break down into carcinogenic polymers (such as ethylene oxide) when heated to certain temperatures.
 Other potentially harmful thinning agent byproducts include carbonyls such as formaldehyde, which is a group 1 carcinogen according to the International Agency for Research on Cancer.

 An easy solution might be to simply buy pure organic, non-pesticide treated product, but this is easier said than done.
 Being that the vast majority of the cannabis industry is still unregulated, manufacturers pretty much have free reign to do whatever they want when it comes to producing and marketing their products.

 Even in supposedly “tightly regulated” states like Washington and Oregon, independent investigations have shown that the majority of cannabis products reaching retail consumers contain some degree of dangerous pesticides.